fkarimzadeh6/CX4240_project/README.md

 ## Feature Extraction:

   Contineous wavelet transform (CWT) is used to represent EEG signals into the time-frequency domain \cite{LFraiwan3}.
 We employed mother wavelets of Daubechies (db20) with center frequency of 0.67.
-After passing the EEGs through wavelet's filters, entropy of each filtered signal is determined according to Eq.~\ref{eq31} for each of the frequency bands shown in Table~\ref{tab01}.
+After passing the EEGs through wavelet's filters, entropy of each filtered signal is determined according to Eq.1 for each of the frequency bands including delta (0-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), beta1(13-22 Hz), beta2 ()022-30 Hz.
+We also extract features related to sleep spindle(12-14 Hz) and K-complex (0.5-1.5 Hz).
 Moreover, Beta band is divided into two sub-bands with frequencies of 13-22 and 22-35 Hz; therefore, 7 frequency bands are totally considered.
   ![Image](https://github.com/fkarimzadeh6/CX4240_project/blob/master/Figure/entropy.JPG)

 where _p_ is the histogram distribution of wavelet coefficients in each band with _n_ bins.

 These entropy values are arranged in a feature vector for each epoch.
 Therefore, by calculating the entropy in seven frequency bands for CWT, a feature vector consists of 7 elements for each epoch is formed and continued for the entire EEG signals.
 The sleep stage classification process is ended by feeding these features to classifier.

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/fkarimzadeh6/CX4240_project/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.